jasonbisson/gcp2splunk/README.md

-Simple bash script executing gcloud commands to stream log events from Google Cloud Platform (GCP) to be consumed by a Splunk instance.
+Simple bash script leveraging gcloud commands to configure your organization to stream log events from Google Cloud Platform (GCP) to be consumed by a Splunk instance.

 Requirements:
 User must have permission at the Organization/Folder Level.